 Mel Stabin is an internationally known teacher, author, and award-winning watercolorist.
 A graduate of Pratt Institute, Mel studied the art of watercolor with Edgar Whitney.
 For over thirty years Mel was an award-winning art director and creative director for major advertising agencies in New York City.
 He is a signature member of prestigious art societies including the American Watercolor Society, National Watercolor Society, Transparent Watercolor Society of America, North East Watercolor Society, Georgia Watercolor Society, and New Jersey Watercolor Society.
 For over twenty-five years Mel has conducted watercolor workshops with groups on location throughout the country and abroad, and for numerous art societies.
 His paintings have been the recipient of national awards and have been represented in major exhibitions including the American Watercolor Society, National Watercolor Society, Transparent Watercolor Society of America, Butler Institute of American Art, National Academy of Design, and Watercolor West.
 Mel has had seventeen one-man exhibitions of his watercolors.
 His paintings are in many private and corporate collections.
 In addition to being a juror of selection and judge of awards for numerous national and international watercolor exhibitions, Mel was a director/juror of selection for the American Watercolor Society’s Annual International Exhibition.
 He received the honor of Master Status from the Transparent Watercolor Society of America, was named one of the “Top Ten Watercolor Masters of Today” by the art website www.artmatch4U.com, and was invited by the American Watercolor Society to do a demonstration for their “Watercolor Evenings” during their 144th Annual International Exhibition.
 Mel has written numerous feature articles for American Artist, The Artist's Magazine, Watercolor, Watercolor Magic, & Watercolor Artist and is the author of two popular books, Watercolor: Simple, Fast, & Focused and The Figure In Watercolor: Simple, Fast, & Focused both published by Watson-Guptill.
 Mel’s work can be seen on his website at www.melstabin.com and on The New American Gallery at www.newamgallery.com.

 Laura weaves together justice work with creative spiritual actions.
 She has worked with people of all ages in schools, community centers, neighborhood backyards, religious institutions, senior centers, orphanages, and hospitals.
+She has Polish roots and lived for 5 years in Warsaw Poland in her mid 20's.
 Laura Evonne is currently the Director of Religious Education for Children and Families & Artist in Residence at Arlington Street Church (ASC), a Unitarian Universalist Congregation in Boston.
 She also facilitates art creating at Parts & Crafts in Somerville and works for Hazon -Isabella Freedman Jewish Retreat Center in the Berkshires running adult and kid programing infusing nature, spirituality and art.

 Diane Sullivan is an artist who creates in clay and print making.
 She has a B.F.A. in Ceramics from Massachusetts College of Art and a M.F.A. in Ceramics from University of Massachusetts, Dartmouth, MA.
 Diane has taught at the college level and also worked with children at various afterschool programs and art centers throughout New England.

-Hope Sullivan has been the Executive Director of IS183, Art School of the Berkshires since 2005.
+Hope Sullivan was the Executive Director of IS183, Art School of the Berkshires from 2005 to 2017.
 During her tenure the art school has restored its' historic 1870 second-century Victorian facility, more than tripled its' reach through the development of new tactics to achieve the mission and, doubled the budget through the development of new sources of funding including significant support from the State Department of Education and several nationally-based, family foundations.
 Hope has an extensive background in fundraising, program development, finance, marketing and advertising at Barrington Stage Company, Goldman Sachs & Co., Sharpe Partners and Second Stage Theatre.
 She holds a BS from Ithaca College, a MFA from Columbia University and lives in Pittsfield, MA with her daughter and dog.

-Lara Tupper, MFA, is the author of A Thousand and One Nights, a novel about singers at sea.
-Her work has appeared in Six-Word Memoirs on Love and Heartbreak, The Believer, fivechapters.com, and other literary magazines.
-Lara taught writing at Rutgers University for nine years and now presents writing workshops throughout Western Massachusetts.
-A Maine native, she cites long (and short) walks in the woods as her writing foundation.
+Lara Tupper, MFA, is the author of A Thousand and One Nights, an autobiographical novel about singers at sea.
+Her short fiction has been nominated for a Pushcart Prize; her work has appeared in Six-Word Memoirs on Love and Heartbreak, The Believer, Nowhere Magazine, epiphany, fivechapters, and other literary publications.
+A graduate of the MFA Program for Writers at Warren Wilson College (fiction and memoir), Lara taught creative writing for many years at Rutgers University and now presents writing workshops throughout Western Massachusetts.
+A jazz/pop singer, she released her first full-length album, This Dance.

 I am a born and raised native of Pittsfield, Massachusetts and received my BA in Art from the Massachusetts College of Liberal Arts.
 My paintings fuse images and words together that speaks out and creates stories.
 Being part of IS183, I have been given the great opportunity to teach the next generation of creative, problem solving artists.
 I enjoy engaging with students and their interests while helping them find ways to succeed, learn, grow, and discover their inner artist.